rjg190002/Machine_Learning/README.md

 data provided in the inpute, calculates the covariance and correlation of the two.

 You can see the code [here](data_exploration.cpp) and the document [here](Data_Exploration.pdf)

+## Linear Regression/Bayes Net
+This is an introduction to coding with linear regression and Naive Bayes network in R as well as my first dive into R in general.
+It involved me and my group mate finding two different data sets and applying different types of functions to manipulate and display the data in different ways.
+There are two files, one is my dive into regression and the other is all about classification.

+You can see the PDF for regression [here](Regression.pdf) You can see the PDF for classification [here](Classification.pdf)